 If the above sources don’t reveal the work your ancestor did, here are some other places you may want to check.
 Remember, your relative may have held several jobs throughout their life so it is best to check all available records to get the fullest picture.

-- 9. Biographical records – these books contain biographies of prominent citizens who lived in a particular area.
+Biographical records – these books contain biographies of prominent citizens who lived in a particular area, they are a good resource if you are researching early American or Colonial American ancestors.
 If your ancestor is included, the biography will contain a comprehensive record of his or her occupation.
+Here are some places to find these old books online.

 These resources should give you plenty of options when searching for your ancestor’s occupation.
 Good luck!